1coderookie/KobraGoNeoInsights/docs/profiles.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

-# Slicers
+# Slicers  & Printer Profiles

-In the following you'll find some short notes about the most common Slicers: Cura, PrusaSlicer, SuperSlicer, OrcaSlicer.
+In the following you'll find some short notes on the most common Slicers Cura, PrusaSlicer, SuperSlicer and OrcaSlicer and some notes on printer profiles for these slicers.

+A slicer is a program you open your STL file with and which needs to be set up with a profile which contain the specific settings for your printer.
-A slicer is a program you open your STL file with, adjust the settings for how the printer should print the model (like speed, temperature etc.) and then you "slice" the model for getting the gcode-file generated, which then will be taken by the printer.
+When you open the STL file of the model you want to print, you then adjust some settings for how the printer should print the model (like speed, temperature etc.) and then you "slice" the model for getting the `.gcode` file generated, which then will be taken and processed by the printer.

 So no matter if you're using the stock firmware of the printer or if you're using Klipper, you always need a slicer.